along80232/lerngit/readme.txt

-Git is a servion control system.
+Git is a distributed servion control system.
 Git is free software.